QuChunhe/study/Maths.md

 Factorial treatment structures are useful for examining the effects of two or more factors on a response, whether or not interaction exists.
 As before, the choice of the number of levels of each variable and the actual settings of these variables is important.

+A covariate is a variable that is related to the response variable.

+The covariate needs to have a relationship to the response variable, it must be measurable, and it cannot be affected by the treatment.